sqrl-lang/sqrl/website/source/counters/unique.md

 # Unique Counters

-also known as: **Time windowed set cardinality.**

-### Introduction

 Sometimes simple counters are not enough and you need more powerful counters.
-This is where unique counts, or time windowed set cardinalities, come into play.
+This is where unique counts, or **time windowed set cardinalities**, come into play.

 ### Your first unique counter